qwathi-ai/gpt3bpe/src/tokenizer/README.md

 ### `TOKENS_TO_GPT_UNICODES`
 The reverse mapping of `GPT_UNICODES_TO_TOKENS`, allowing token strings to be mapped back to GPT Unicode values for decoding purposes.

+## Graphemes
+A **grapheme** is the smallest unit of a writing system that represents a single, meaningful character.
+In some cases, a grapheme may consist of multiple Unicode code points that together form a single visual character.
+For instance, "é" can be represented as a single precomposed character (U+00E9) or as a combination of "e" (U+0065) and an acute accent (U+0301).
+Understanding graphemes is crucial for accurate tokenization, as naive character splitting may incorrectly segment meaningful text units.

 ## Encoding Process
 1. Normalize input text to ensure consistent representation.
 2. Apply `TOKENS_RE` to segment text into tokens.